onix-labs/onixlabs-corda-bnms/README.md

 ## Membership Management

-Membership is defined as a reference to a business network, complete with configurable identity (using the ONIXLabs Corda Claims API) as well as roles and grants which provide levels of access and authorisation for utilitsation within the business network.
+Membership is defined as a reference to a business network, complete with configurable identity as well as roles, permissions and settings which provide levels of access and authorisation for utilitsation within the business network.
 A Corda node may define many relationship states; one per business network.
 These can be managed by the member or optionally by a network operator.

 ### Membership Issuance